Does this mean Alexis Sánchez will leave Arsenal in January?

 Gabriel Jesus has played as both a striker and on the left side of City’s attack this season, and if he is going to be out for two months it could force the runaway Premier League leaders’ hand in the January transfer window, which opens in under 24 hours’ time.

-Manchester City were strongly linked with the forward over the summer, and almost signed him on deadline day but for Arsenal failing to find a replacement in time.
+Manchester City were strongly linked with the forward over the summer, and almost signed him on deadline day but for making their offer too late.

 Could they now match Arsenal’s requested asking price and bring the former-Barcelona player to the Etihad for the second half of the season?